12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 8. Faust Misses Paul Amato’s Most Important Finding

-To Faust’s credit, she cites Paul Amato (p, 110) and acknowledges that in 1 in 3 divorces involving children, divorce is “the lesser evil” in high-conflict marriages.
-But she fails to highlight what Amato’s work actually shows: when conflict is high, children can be dramatically better off (up to 10 times better wellbeing) if parents divorce rather than stay together.
+To Faust’s credit, she cites Paul Amato (p.
+110) and acknowledges that in 1 in 3 divorces involving children, divorce is “the lesser evil” in high-conflict marriages.
+But she fails to highlight what Amato’s work actually shows: when conflict is high, children can be dramatically better off (on average 10 times better wellbeing) if parents divorce rather than stay together.

 What makes this omission more troubling is that Faust herself includes stories from adults whose parents were so abusive that they wished their parents had divorced sooner—or that they had been raised in a loving single-parent home, or even a loving same-sex home.
 Yet she dismisses these testimonies with barely a sentence because they don’t fit her ideological framework that children must always have married biological parents (p.
 48).
 Ironically, that framework can encourage people to endure harmful marriages even when the children are watching abuse, betrayal, and terror unfold in their own homes.